CoderSales/A01-2025-02-03-February-Week02-Rust-Dissertation-ChatGPT-V02/documentation/A11ChatGPT202502151449V01onwards/A14-ChatIO.md

 Consider adjusting CPAL’s buffer_size config.
 Experiment with different frame sizes for smoother audio processing.
 Session closed.
 Ready for next steps when you are! 🚀

+## In

+Please make simple gui in separate file.